 How to Smoke Brisket Burnt Ends

 If you don’t have a dedicated smoker a standard charcoal or gas grill will work too.
 On a charcoal grill, put coals and smoke wood on one side and the brisket on the other side with a target temperature inside the grill between 275F-325F.
 On a gas grill, turn on the burner on one side and set a chunk of smoke wood on that burner and put the brisket on the other side.
-Gas grills tend to run hot, so I would cook the brisket, fat cap down in a disposable aluminum pan to shield the brisket from the higher temps.
+Gas grills tend to run hot, so cook the brisket, fat cap down in a disposable aluminum pan.
+Thus, the fat shields the brisket from the heat.

 For this cook, I loaded the fire basket of my trusty rectangle drum smoker (think drum smoker with a little more usable space) with some Rockwood lump charcoal and tossed in 4 chunks of post oak smoke wood and a couple handfuls of mesquite chips.
 Yeah, I’m kinda going Texas again here.
 If you are interested in knowing which smoke woods pair best with which proteins, let me help with our exhaustive list.

-The grill is set over the fire basket there.
+The grill is set over the fire basket above.